Skip to main content

 Retirement Plans and Qualified Charitable Distributions (QCDs)

 Donors can make contributions from an IRA or other retirement assets such as a 401(k), Keogh, or 403(b).
-Donors 70 ½ and older can also make tax-free Qualified Charitable Distributions (QCDs) of up to $100,000 per individual or $200,000 per married couple from their traditional IRAs.
+In 2024 donors 70½ and older can also make tax-free Qualified Charitable Distributions (QCDs) of up to $105,000* per individual or $210,000* per married couple from their traditional IRAs (*amounts are indexed annually for inflation).
 For Donors 73 and older, QCDs can count toward their Required Minimum Distributions (RMDs) while lowering their Adjusted Gross Income.
 Distributions to any Foundation fund except donor-advised funds will qualify, but must be made directly from the donor’s IRA account.

 Business Interests, Including Partnerships and Interests in C Corporations, S Corporations, and LLCs